LucasVanni/fullcycle-challenge-02/README.md

 # Full Cycle Challenge 02

-A docker-compose application Node Application to insert define names in mysql and show using NGINX
+A docker-compose application to insert define names in mysql and show using node and reverse proxy using nginx.

 ## To run this application